KTD-prototype/kondo_b3mservo_rosdriver/README.md

   * ***torque_control_autodetect_multicast.py*** : node to control servos by its torque (using multi-cast mode to send torque command)
   * ***velocity_control_autodetect.py*** : node to control servos by its torque
 <br>
-as simple way to use, execute arbitrary node file (position, velocity, or torque control) e.g :
+As simple way to use, execute arbitrary node file (position, velocity, or torque control) e.g :
 `python position_control_autodetect.py`
+You may have an error that you cannot